banner

 but for these first peoples,

-and the gracious voices of their long gone elders.
+and gracious voices of their long gone elders.

 the vast lands have forgotten them,